homemdesgraca/ytdlp-music-mcp/README.md

 a _very_ simple and basic MCP server built around [mcp-python-sdk](https://github.com/modelcontextprotocol/python-sdk), [ytmusicapi](https://github.com/sigma67/ytmusicapi), [beets](https://github.com/beetbox/beets), and, _obviously_, [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ## Features
-* Provides tools to a LLM using a MCP server, allowing for: searching and downloading albums/songs off Youtube, aswell as checking your library.
+* Provides tools to a LLM using a MCP server, allowing searching and downloading albums/songs off Youtube, aswell as checking your library.
 * Uses [beets](https://github.com/beetbox/beets) to tag and organize your song library.
   * You **_CAN_** disable beets on your .env file, but it's very recommended not to, as the project as built around it's usage.

 * Music related tools
   * youtubesearch: searches YTMusic for albums or songs; used mainly for obtaining ids
     * Inputs: query (str), nresults (int; number of results) and isAlbum (bool)
-    * Output: dict of search results with name, artist, id and year
+    * Output: dict of search results with name, artist, id and year (only for albums)
   * youtubedownload: downloads an album or song using it's id
     * Input: id (str)
     * Output: status of job and it's job_id.